 871 George Street

-6. Lazybones Lounge, Marrickville
+7. Lazybones Lounge, Marrickville

 How many days a week do you need live music?
-Well, if you’re Lazybones Lounge, the answer to that question is seven.
+Well, if you’re Lazybones Lounge, the answer is seven.
 And since they opened doors, they have been helping local acts to gain experience and a following, which is why you’ll most likely be paying a modest cover charge to get in.
 But hey, it goes towards the music so that’s fine by us.
 Although there is a jazz focus to the music playing over the speakers, expect to hear anything from folk to reggae on stage.

 Level 2, 294 Marrickville Road

-7. Camelot Lounge, Marrickville
+8. Camelot Lounge, Marrickville

-For over ten years, the Camelot Lounge has been providing Sydney with a boutique music venue, which has seen a range of local and international soul, funk, jazz, blues, folk and cabaret acts perform on either of its two stages.
+For over ten years, the Camelot Lounge has been providing Sydney with a boutique live music venue, which has seen a range of local and international soul, funk, jazz, blues, folk and cabaret acts perform on either of its two stages.
 The best part about this space is that it is artist-curated.
 And we also like their friendly nature that helps bring music and people together.

 Marrickville Road & Railway Parade

-8. The Chippo Hotel, Chippendale
+9. The Chippo Hotel, Chippendale

 Get down to the basement and enjoy live music every weekend, with a mix of local Sydney bands and bands from around the country on their national tour.
 Don’t expect any one genre to dominate the soundwaves, as you’re just as likely to hear house and techno as you are thrash metal on the same stage.